smejkalv/PWM-NexysA7-/README.md

 * debouncer: To ensure stable and noise-free button inputs, this module filters out any signal bouncing from the physical buttons.
 It is used to stabilize inputs for both the intensity and channel controls.

 * channel_selector: This module enables switching between different PWM channels, allowing the user to cycle through and control multiple signals individually.
-Each channel maintains its own duty cycle setting.

 * seg7disp: This module manages the 7-segment display, showing numeric values such as the current PWM channel.